Zerodex1/Zerodex.github.io/content/post/Privilege-Escalation/index.md

 ---

- # Privilege escalation
+  Privilege escalation.

 1-What's Privilege escalation ?
 2-Types of Privilege escalation

- ## What's Privilege escalation :
+  What's Privilege escalation :

 ● Privilege escalation is a critical concept in penetration testing and red teaming.